 Why does this answer indicate the learner needs further development?

-This answer shows some good underlying knowledge, but is mostly general, referring to “many engineering applications” rather than focusing on its suitability for use as aircraft wing access panel.
+This answer shows some good underlying knowledge, but is mostly general, referring to “many engineering applications” rather than focusing on its suitability for use as an aircraft wing access panel.

 It is also partly descriptive rather than fully reasoned.
 While properties like strength and lightweight are mentioned, the answer does not explain why these properties are important for aircraft panels.

-Additionally, the inclusion of corrosion resistance and durability are not directly relevant to the focus of the question, which is on strength and lightweight properties.
+Additionally, the inclusion of corrosion resistance and durability is not directly relevant to the focus of the question, which is on strength and lightweight properties.

 AO2 question 5 – Core Content 6.6